-Hours
+Course Code Title Credit Hours

-Ten credits of MUSL classes on 10
+Ten credits of MUSL applied 10

-primary instrument
+lessons on primary instrument

-Four MUSG courses 4
+Four MUSG ensembles 4

 One additional MUS course in 3

 area of musicology closely

-related to performance
+related to primary instrument

-instrument

 A juried performance will be given at the end of the junior year.
 Assuming good progress, the student will give a public senior recital, which will fulfill the Capstone requirement.